Monte-Carlo-quantum-state-classifier/blog-quantum-state-classifier/README.md

-1: Alice sends Bob an ordered list of states through a classic channel
+step 1: Alice sends Bob an ordered list of states through a classic channel

-2: Alice sends Bob copies of each state in the same order through a quantum channel
+Alice sends Bob copies of each state in the same order through a quantum channel

-3: Bob measures each of these states, applies measurement error mitigation if available, and creates a training probability distribution matrix (PDM)
+Bob measures each of these states, applies measurement error mitigation if available, and creates a training probability distribution matrix (PDM)

-4: Alices sends Bob an additional number of copies, also in the same order
+Alices sends Bob an additional number of copies, also in the same order

-5: Bob repeats step 3 for these states and obtains now a test PDM
+Bob repeats step 3 for these states and obtains now a test PDM

-6: Using these PDMs, Bob performs a Monte Carlo simulation for increasing number of copies in order to determine  the minimal number of copies of each state that must be sent to maintain the error rate under a desired threshold.
+Using these PDMs, Bob performs a Monte Carlo simulation for increasing number of copies in order to determine  the minimal number of copies of each state that must be sent to maintain the error rate under a desired threshold.

-7: Bob classicaly conveys this minimal number to Alice
+Bob classicaly conveys this minimal number to Alice

-8: Alice sends Bob messages containing $n_s$ copies of each message state
+Alice sends Bob messages containing $n_s$ copies of each message state

-9: Bob decodes the messages using a PDM based on the pooled training and test results
+Bob decodes the messages using a PDM based on the pooled training and test results

 At step 9, Bob has the choice between two methods:

-- Either the predictor uses the pooled PDM obtained from the training and test data.
+Either the predictor uses the pooled PDM obtained from the training and test data.

-- Or steps 2 and 3 are skipped.
+Or steps 2 and 3 are skipped.
 Bob uses in step 6 an ideal PDM (theoretically deduced for a noise free device) instead of the trial PDM.
 He will obtain a higher value of the minimal number of copies to convey to Alice.
 The predictor uses now also this ideal PDM at step 9.